Insights

 Table of Contents

-Here are 5 indicators that "professionals" must know by heart to "pour money" into effective advertising.
+Here are 5 key metrics that every professional in the field should know by heart to invest effectively in advertising.

-Click-Through Rate (CTR) - Click-through rate: The secret to "sticking" customers at first sight!
+Click-Through Rate (CTR): The secret to capturing customers at first glance!

 Click-Through Rate (CTR)

-Imagine you are surfing the web and see dozens of ads.
-CTR is the "attraction" of your ad, deciding whether users will stop and click on it.
-It is not just a number, but Google's "likeability index", showing whether your ad is "in line" with the searcher's taste or not.
+Imagine you're browsing the internet and see tons of ads.
+CTR is the "attraction" of your ad, determining whether users will stop and click on it.
+It's not just a number, but a "favorite metric" from Google, showing whether your ad is "in line" with the searcher's preferences.

-• A high CTR is proof that you understand your customers very well.
-Your ad solves the right problem, the title is stimulating enough and the extensions are making the ad stand out from the "sea" of competitors.
-On the contrary, a low CTR is a reminder: your ad content is "boring" or not targeting the right audience.
+• A high CTR is evidence that you understand your customers extremely well.
+Your ads address the right problem, the headlines are compelling, and the extensions are making your ads stand out from the competition.
+Conversely, a low CTR is a warning sign: your ad content is boring or not targeting the right audience.

-In the real case of a customer in the E-commerce industry selling smart home appliances, the CTR is "poor".
-Although the ad is always at the top, the number of clicks is very low.
-After analyzing, we realized that the ad copy was too general.
-For example, instead of just writing "Modern kitchen equipment", we tried to change it by going straight to the specific need: "Air fryer A - 30% off - Healthy cooking".
-As a result, CTR increased 4 times.
-The lesson learned is: go straight to the customer's problem, don't beat around the bush!
+In a real-world case study of a client in the e-commerce industry selling smart home appliances, the click-through rate (CTR) was low.
+Despite the ads consistently ranking high, the click-through rate was very low.
+After analysis, we realized the ad copy was too generic.
+For example, instead of simply stating "Modern kitchen appliances," we tried a more specific approach: "Air fryer A - 30% off - Healthy cooking."
+The result was a fourfold increase in CTR.
+The lesson learned is: get straight to the customer's needs, don't beat around the bush!

-Don't let your ads "invisible" to your customers.
-Turn CTR into your secret weapon to attract them.
+Don't let your ads be "invisible" to your customers.
+Turn your CTR into a secret weapon to attract them.

-Cost Per Click (CPC) - Cost per click: Don't just pay, "buy" the effectiveness!
+Cost Per Click (CPC): Don't just pay, "buy" effectiveness!

-Many people still think that if you want to be on top, you have to pay a high price.
-But on Google Ads, the story is not that simple.
+Many people still think that to rank highly, you just have to pay a high price.
+But on Google Ads, it's not that simple.
 Google prefers "quality" ads over "rich" ads.
 CPC is the answer to this "smart investment" problem.

-• CPC is a number that reflects how much you have to pay for each click, but it is heavily influenced by Quality Score.
-A high Quality Score means you can pay less than your competitors and still get a higher position.
-Because Google wants to bring the best experience to users.
+• CPC is a number that reflects how much you pay per click, but it's heavily influenced by Quality Score.
+A high Quality Score means you can pay less than your competitors while still achieving a higher ranking.
+This is because Google wants to provide the best possible user experience.

-For example, a warehouse management software (WMS) company had a problem when its CPC was unreasonably "expensive", causing its budget to evaporate quickly.
-We found that the keyword’s Quality Score was only 4/10.
-The problem was irrelevance: the ad was too generic, while the landing page was not focused on the product.
-We then “dissected” the campaign, reworked the ad to focus on features like “real-time inventory management” and built a dedicated Landing Page for the WMS software.
-As a result, Quality Score skyrocketed, CPC dropped more than 40%.
-Less money spent, more efficiency.
+For example, a warehouse management software (WMS) company was experiencing an unreasonably high CPC, causing their budget to evaporate quickly.
+We discovered that the keyword's Quality Score was only 4/10.
+The problem lay in the lack of relevance: the ads were too general, while the landing page wasn't focused on the product.
+We then analyzed the campaign, redesigned the ad to focus on features like "real-time inventory management," and built a dedicated landing page for the WMS software.
+As a result, the Quality Score skyrocketed, and the CPC dropped by over 40%.
+Less money spent, more results.

-Optimize Quality Score, don't just focus on increasing bids.
+Optimize your Quality Score, don't just focus on increasing your bids.

-Once customers have clicked on the ad, they have "stepped" into your "store".
-At this point, the playing field is no longer Google's, but the landing page's.
-Conversion Rate is the indicator that determines whether your "store" is attractive enough to keep them.
+Once a customer clicks on your ad, they've "stepped into" your "store."
+At this point, the playing field is no longer Google's, but your landing page's.
+The Conversion Rate is the metric that determines whether your "store" is attractive enough to keep them engaged.

-• A high conversion rate shows that your website is friendly, easy to use and has a strong enough call to action (CTA).
-On the contrary, a low conversion rate is a warning sign: your website has "holes" that make customers leave halfway.
+• A high conversion rate indicates that your website is user-friendly, easy to use, and has a strong call to action (CTA).
+Conversely, a low conversion rate is a warning sign: your website has "gaps" that cause customers to leave midway through their visit.

-So, Don't just worry about advertising, invest in your "store".
+So, don't just focus on advertising, invest in your "store."

-Landing page warehouse with 100+ templates from GTG CRM
+Landing page library with over 100 templates from GTG CRM

-Return on Ad Spend (ROAS) - Return on Ad Spend: The "peak" measure of profit
+Return on Ad Spend (ROAS): The ultimate measure of profitability.

-You run ads to make money, not to burn money.
-ROAS is the "financial report" of the campaign, telling you how much revenue each dollar spent brings in.
-It is the final indicator for you to evaluate: is this campaign "good"?
+You run ads to make money, not to burn it.
+ROAS is the "financial statement" of your campaign, telling you how much revenue you generate for every dollar spent.
+It's the ultimate metric for you to evaluate whether this campaign is a good investment.

-• ROAS reflects the combination of CPC, Conversion Rate and average value of the order.
-A high ROAS shows that you have done very well from attracting (CTR), optimizing costs (CPC) to closing orders (Conversion Rate).
+• ROAS reflects the combination of CPC, Conversion Rate, and average order value.
+A high ROAS indicates that you have performed very well from the acquisition stage (CTR), cost optimization (CPC) to closing the sale (Conversion Rate).

-For example, a company providing comprehensive marketing services runs Google Ads but ROAS is only at break-even.
-Maybe customers do not buy high-value services immediately.
-So, try changing the strategy: Instead of selling directly try running ads to attract users to download free documents.
-Then, use the campaign Remarketing to "follow" these people and advertise the service.
-The initial cost is low, and once they trust the brand, the conversion rate eventually skyrockets.
-Overall ROAS grows sustainably.
+For example, a company providing comprehensive marketing services might run Google Ads but only break even with its ROAS (Return on Assets).
+This could mean customers aren't buying high-value services immediately.
+Therefore, try changing your strategy: Instead of direct sales, try running ads that encourage users to download free materials.
+Then, use a remarketing campaign to follow up with these people and advertise your services.
+The initial cost is low, and once they trust the brand, the conversion rate will skyrocket.
+Overall ROAS will grow sustainably.

-Don't just focus on sales, build a smart customer "funnel" to increase ROAS over the long term.
+Don't just focus on sales; build a smart customer "funnel" to increase ROAS in the long term.

 Quality Score: Your "VIP card" on Google Ads

 Google always wants users to have the best experience.
-Therefore, if your ads are relevant, engaging and useful, Google will "reward" you with a high Quality Score.
-This is the "VIP card" that helps you reduce costs and get a better position.
+Therefore, if your ads are relevant, engaging, and useful, Google will "reward" you with a High Quality Score.
+This is your "VIP card" that helps you reduce costs and get a better ranking.

-• A high Quality Score is the result of the synchronization between keywords, ad copy and landing page.
-If these three factors match, Google will rate you highly.
-This also means that, if you do well from the beginning, you will save a lot of money.
+• A high Quality Score is the result of synergy between keywords, ad copy, and landing pages.
+If these three elements match, Google will rate you highly.
+This also means that, if you do it well from the start, you will save a lot of money.

-So the key to winning is not "bidding" but "bidding quality".
+Therefore, the key to winning is not "bidding" but "competing on quality".

-Did you know that optimizing the above metrics will become easier than ever with a powerful support tool?
+Did you know that optimizing these metrics becomes easier than ever with a powerful tool?

-GTG CRM understands the difficulties of managing Google Ads.
-That's why we've developed a feature that helps you manage and create ads directly on the platform:
+GTG CRM understands the challenges of managing Google Ads.
+That's why we've developed features to help you manage and create ads directly on the platform:

-• Create ads quickly with AI: GTG CRM integration AI helps you create ad content and titles in minutes.
-No more headaches thinking of ideas, AI will suggest the most SEO-friendly and engaging ad templates.
+• Create ads quickly with AI: GTG CRM's integrated AI helps you create ad content and headlines in just minutes.
+No more brainstorming ideas; AI will suggest the most SEO-friendly and engaging ad templates.

-• Centralized management: You can track performance, edit budgets, and optimize your Google Ads campaigns right on the same interface as your other channels.
-This helps save time, synchronize data, and get an overview of marketing effectiveness.
+• Centralized management: You can track performance, adjust budgets, and optimize your Google Ads campaigns all on the same interface as your other channels.
+This saves time, synchronizes data, and provides an overview of your marketing effectiveness.

-Google Ads is not just about spending money, but the art of optimizing and analyzing data.
-By mastering these metrics, you will turn advertising into a powerful tool that brings sustainable revenue.
+Google Ads isn't just about spending money; it's about the art of optimization and data analysis.
+By mastering these metrics, you'll transform your ads into a powerful tool for sustainable revenue.
 Do you have any questions about these metrics?
-Let's discuss with GTG CRM.
+Let's discuss them with GTG CRM.

 14-day FREE trial